fokosun/pressbook.ct/question_1/answer.md

 ```

 ## HEAD request method:
-This is very similar to the GET request method.
-The only difference is that the server responds without a response body.
+This is similar to the GET request, but the server only returns the response header without the response body.
+Use case is for checking headers e.g Content-Type, Content-Length etc before sending an actual GET request to retrieve a resource or document.

 ## POST request method:
 This is a http request method that is used to create a new resource.
 A post request is sent to the server along with the request body (the contents of a form request for example email, password etc).